blinky893/jekyll-just-the-docs/_docs/cv.md

 Term1
 Term2
-: Sin
+: Single description of Term1 and Term2,
   possibly more than one line

 Term1
 Term2
-:
- First description of Term1 and Term2,
+: First description of Term1 and Term2,
   possibly more than one line

 : Second description of Term1 and Term2,